Coder246/Attiny-Bootloader/README.md

 # Attiny-Bootloader

 Load Programm from EEProm and start it.
-And Flash it with to pins.
+And Flash it with two pins.